< Back to Results

 Quick Tip: Chrysler® Wheel & Tire Calibration

-Applies To: APOLLO-D8™, ETHOS® PRO, ETHOS® Tech, MODIS Edge™, MODIS Ultra™, SOLUS Edge™, SOLUS PRO™, SOLUS Ultra®, TRITON-D8®, VERDICT®, VERUS® Edge, VERUS® PRO, ZEUS®
+Applies To: APOLLO-D8™, APOLLO-D9™, ETHOS® PRO, ETHOS® Tech, MODIS Edge™, MODIS Ultra™, SOLUS Edge™, SOLUS Legend™, SOLUS Ultra®, TRITON-D8®, VERUS® Edge, VERUS® PRO, ZEUS®

 Vehicle: 2015 Jeep Grand Cherokee.
 When you change wheels and tires to a different size, how does that affect the Tire Pressure Monitoring system?
 There may be a programming function available to help.
 In this Diagnostic Quick Tip, National Field Trainer Jason Gabrenas shows you how to program new tire pressure thresholds on a Jeep using a scan tool.